CodyCBakerPhD/aind-ephys-pipeline/docs/source/deployments.rst

        -work-dir $WORKDIR \
        -resume

-5. (Optional) Pre-build required Singularity images for faster startup:
+5. (Optional) Pre-build required Apptainer/Singularity/Apptainer images for faster startup:

 .. code-block:: bash

    ./pull_pipeline_images.sh --sorter kilosort4

-This will pull and build the necessary Singularity images for the Kilosort4 sorter.
+This will pull and build the necessary Apptainer/Singularity images for the Kilosort4 sorter.
 Adjust the ``--sorter`` argument as needed (e.g., to ``kilosort25`` or ``spykingcircus2`` or ``all``).
-Note that this step requires you to set the ``NXF_SINGULARITY_CACHEDIR`` environment variable to a directory with enough space to store the images.
+Note that this step requires you to set the ``NXF_APPTAINER_CACHEDIR``/``NXF_SINGULARITY_CACHEDIR`` environment variable to a directory with enough space to store the images.
 Images used by the nextflow script will be cached automatically if not pre-built.

 1. Submit the pipeline job: